🧠

 Controls

-• Start Game — Begin a 20-round session
+• Start Game — Begin a 20-round session.
+The timer bar and round counter activate immediately.

-• New Game — Reset and start over at any time
+• New Game — Reset the score and rounds and return to the start state at any time, including mid-session.

 Frequently Asked Questions